ericklein/powered_air_quality/README.md

 - [Ideal indoor humidity](https://iaq.works/humidity/indoor-humidity-level-why-is-the-40-60-range-ideal/)
 ### CO2 (Carbon Dioxide)
 #### Scales
-We currently use the following scale:
+We currently use the following scale, which is modifiable in config.h:
 - <800 - Good
 - 800-999 - So-So
 - 1000+ - Poor